Xovaryu/ClusterVisionF/README.md

 -Changed the function definition order to place related functions closer together
 #### Bug Fixes
 -Fixed a few cluster collage header bugs

+### Version 2.2
+#### Added Features/Changes
+-Added detection for invalid access tokens
+-Improved formatting of saved settings to streamline their appearance and usability
+#### Bug Fixes
+-Fixed an issue with superfluous information in saved settings
+-Fixed an issue with saved cluster collage settings, seeds wouldn't be replaced correctly, requiring manual adjustment
+-Fixed task counter for render loops